Undergraduate Directing Concentration

 The Directing Concentration prepares students to enter graduate directing programs or pursue professional careers.
 The coursework provides the exceptional training to students interested in the art of directing.
 Through a range of broad coursework and experiential learning, students develop the skills needed for creative communication, artistic leadership, and compelling storytelling.

-If you have questions about the Directing Concentration, please contact Assistant Chair Peter Reynolds (firstname.lastname@example.org).
+Current students interested in the concentration should contact Assistant Chair Peter Reynolds (firstname.lastname@example.org).

 Course of Study